-MSU Interim President Resigns Amid Anger Over Remarks About Sex Assault Victims
+MSU Interim President Resigns Amid Anger Over Remarks About Sexual Assault Victims

-Students and faculty at Michigan State University have called on the resignation or firing of interim president John Engler, almost from the day he was appointed.
+Students and faculty at Michigan State University have called for the resignation or firing of interim President John Engler almost from the day he was appointed.
 This week, they got their wish.

 On Wednesday evening, MSU Board of Trustees member Dianne Byrum confirmed she had received a letter of resignation from Engler and that letter would be acted upon at the trustee meeting scheduled for Thursday morning.